ryanflorence/loom/README.md

 specific generator is not found.

-Publishing Generators to NPM for Everybody
+Publishing Generators to npm for Everybody
 ------------------------------------------

-Name your module `loom-generators-<name>` (like `loom-generators-ember`), place generators, templates, and engines in `./loom`, and then publish.
+Name your module `loom-<name>` (like
+`loom-ember`), place generators, templates, and engines in `./loom`, and then publish.
 That's it.
-People can simply `npm install loom-generators-<name> --save` and start using them.
+People can simply `npm install loom-<name> --save` and start using them.

-Publishing Template Engines to NPM for Everybody
+Publishing Template Engines to npm for Everybody
 ------------------------------------------------

 To add support for your favorite templating engine you can either add a